 In December 2003, in compliance with Section 301 of the Sarbanes-Oxley Act, the Audit Committee of the Board of Directors established procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, and confidential, anonymous employee submissions of concerns regarding questionable accounting or auditing matters ("Whistleblower Policy").
-Our Whistleblower Policy can be found on our corporate website at www.durect.com under "About DURECT-Corporate Policies/Governance."
+In December 2017, the Board approved an amended Whistleblower Policy.
+Our Whistleblower Policy can be found on our corporate website at www.durect.com under "About DURECT-Corporate Governance."